 Still, officials at WPH Apartments Inc., which manages the buildings, have not lifted a finger to fix the problem, Oshier said.

 “This situation has turned almost criminal,” he said.
 “Suppose someone gets hurt?
 What if someone follows a tenant into the laundry room?
 The majority of residents here have an animosity toward the situation because management here has a very casual attitude about what is happening.”

 Management did not return calls for comment, but in a February 24 letter sent to Assemblymember Ed Braunstein, managing agent Ohad Badani promised to lock basement doors each night at 8 p.m. and to instruct staff members to inspect the laundry rooms for loiterers periodically throughout the day.

 “Furthermore, in the coming months, we intend to install new building entrance doors.
 Once the installation of the entrance doors is completed, we will look into installing the same locks on the laundry room doors,” Badani wrote.

 But more than half a year later, residents and Braunstein’s office say none of those changes have been implemented.

 “It creates a dangerous element around the building,” said David Fischer, Braunstein’s chief of staff.
 “This is a situation where the building doesn’t seem to care about the safety of its residents.”

-The 111th Precinct is “currently attempting to work with property managers to enforce trespass laws,” according to Community Affairs Officer Bill Conway, but unless building administration signs off on a trespass affidavit, police cannot make arrests.
+The 111th Precinct is “currently attempting to work with property managers to enforce trespass laws,” according to Community Affairs Officer Bill Conway.
+But unless building administration signs off on a trespass affidavit, police cannot make arrests, he said.